History of Maramureș: Antiquity

 A great migration reached the region at the end of the 4th century, when Huns came to the Panonian plains.
 By the middle of the 5th century, the Huns formed a major polity with its center between the rivers Danube and Tisza (?) under the control of the legendary Attilla.
 In 451, Attilla was defeated by a Roman-Visigoth alliance under the Roman general Aetius, which weakened his influence.
 While he made a comeback, attacking in the following year Italy itself and sacking Aquileia, Padua, Mantua, Verona and Brescia, and coming close to sacking Rome (saved, according to tradition, by the intervention of Pope Leo I), he died in 453.
 Soon after, his heirs were defeated by their rebellious subjects in the Battle of Nedao and the Hunnic empire disintegrated.

 Early Middle Ages

 Different tribes, such as the Gepids, Vandals, Burgundians, Ostrogoths, Lombards and Slavs moved through the region of Maramureș.
-Of these, only the Slavs have left a deeper trace, due to their higher number.
 At the end of the 7th century, the whole region was under the Avar khanate.
 Before the coming of the Hungarians in 896, little is known regarding political control over the area.